lintonye/learnreact.design/_posts/2017-11-20-jon-gold-on-react-sketchapp.md

 > It's a flexible enough tool, it's like a foundational technology that people can use to make everything else.

-Archetype is one of these tools, where you can design a typography system in the brower and export to Sketch:
+Archetype is one of these tools, where you can design a typography system in the browser and export to Sketch:

 ![](/images/jon-gold/archetype.png)